-First thing's first: while the name may sound familiar, the Hyatt Zaman is not operated by the well-known American chain.
+First, while the name may sound familiar, the Hyatt Zaman is not operated by the well-known American chain.
 In the case of this independently owned 5-star property, the name Hyatt comes from the Arabic word hayat, meaning "life."
 Newly re-opened in March 2018 after a change in ownership, the Hyatt Zaman is comprised almost entirely of sandstone buildings from a 200-year-old Jordanian village, all renovated with stunning interiors.

 The Hyatt Zaman is not in the town of Wadi Musa; it sits about 15 minutes from Petra in the nearby hills (a shuttle service is provided multiple times daily for hotel guests).
-This distance from the epicenter of tourist activity isn't a bad thing—and with a pool, gym, hammam (turkish bath), and upscale souq (market) on the grounds, there will be plenty to keep you busy after a long day of trekking through the ancient Rose City.
+This distance from the epicenter of tourist activity isn't a bad thing—and with a pool, gym, hammam (Turkish bath), and upscale souq (market) on the grounds, there will be plenty to keep you busy after a long day of trekking through the ancient Rose City.

-If you want proximity to Petra and love the charm of a B&B, check out the family-run Petra Bed and Breakfast.
+If you want proximity to Petra and love the charm of a bed-and-breakfast, check out the family-run Petra Bed and Breakfast.
 Located just three minutes by car (or a pleasant 15-minute stroll downhill) from Petra's main entrance, this multi-story property is high enough in the hills that you feel a world away from the crowds.
-Rooms and their private baths are comfortable, and there are multiple common areas including a shaded garden and a large terrace with views that will make you want to skip Petra altogether to relax here instead.
+Rooms and their private baths are comfortable, and there are multiple common areas, including a shaded garden and a large terrace with views that will make you want to skip Petra altogether to relax here instead.

 A draw for travelers interested in horseback riding: there's an on-site stable, and unique day-long and overnight rides in the nearby mountains can be arranged.
 For the adventurous, you can ride all the way to Wadi Rum in six days, camping under the stars as you go.